 Regular Free Credit Scores

-Capital One plans to launch the Credit Tracker tool for all Capital One consumer credit cards within the next few weeks.
+In is in Capital One‘s plans to launch the Credit Tracker tool for all Capital One consumer credit cards within the next few weeks.
 It will be accessible through online banking and Capital One’s mobile banking applications.
 The tool will not yet be available to store-issued and partnered Capital One credit cards.
 “We will be working on making it available to all customers over time,” Sahni said.